Thin Client Meaning

 Thin Client Use Cases

-In a small business, it might not be beneficial as there would need to be the right staff to support the system, and not every IT employee is familiar with virtualized work environments.
-The best use case is an organization with a large workforce, many of whom work from home, and employees travel to several offices.
-A thin client environment could also be beneficial if the organization has a large office building where departments are located on different floors or separate buildings.
+In a small business, it might not be beneficial as there would need to be the right staff to support the system, and not every IT employee is familiar with virtualised work environments.
+The best use case is an organisation with a large workforce, many of whom work from home, and employees travel to several offices.
+A thin client environment could also be beneficial if the organisation has a large office building where departments are located on different floors or separate buildings.

 With thin client computing devices scattered across offices, an employee can simply log into the system from any machine and gain access to their virtual desktop.
 VDI environments remove the need for assigned cubicles or offices and let employees work from anywhere within the building.
 IT has little overhead to deploy new machines as most of them are plug and play with little configurations required.